Quantifying symmetric exchange in ultrathin ferromagnetic films with chirality: Appendix

-Here, $\beta_\mathrm{Fe}$ and $\beta_\mathrm{Co}$ are the curvatures of the dispersion relation obtained from the fit to the numerically evaluated dispersion data for a pure Fe and Co film of \SI{1}{nm} thickness, respectively.
+Here, $\beta_\mathrm{Fe}$ and $\beta_\mathrm{Co}$ are the curvatures fitted to the numerically evaluated dispersion data for \SI{1}{nm} thick Fe and Co films, respectively.

-The resulting values for the different approaches are listed in Table~\ref{tab:exchange}.
-It is obvious that a model according to Eq.~\eqref{beta3} best describes the numerically obtained exchange parameter for the bilayers.
-This finding underlines the validity of assuming a parabolic dispersion for the $M(T)$ data analysis also for the case of bilayer samples with an exchange stiffness taken as the ratio of thickness-weighted Heisenberg exchange constant and thickness-weighted saturation magnetization as described by $\beta_3$.
-We have also verified that the exchange coupling strength between the individual layers only plays a minor role.
-As long as the coupling is ferromagnetic, no significant influence of the coupling strength could be observed.
+\paragraph{Bilayer Model Results} Tbl.~\ref{tab:exchange} lists the values obtained for the different effective exchange models.
+It is apparent that the $\beta_3$ model (Eqn.~\eqref{beta3}) best describes the numerically obtained exchange stiffness for bilayer films.
+This result also underlines that within the micromagnetic framework, the parabolic dispersion approximation for $M(T)$ analysis can be extended to bilayer samples, while appropriately accounting for the thickness-weighting of $A$ and $M_\mathrm{S}$, as described by $\beta_3$ (Eqn. \ref{beta3}).
+We have also verified that the strength of exchange coupling between the two layers plays at best a minor role.
+As long as the layers were FM coupled, we observed no effect of the interlayer coupling strength on the effective dispersion, in line with our T-dependent texture evolution studies on similar samples \cite{Chen.2022}.